If an increase in the supply of beef increased the supply...

 Joint supply refers to a product that can end up being transformed into at least two other types of goods. for instance, hides are a natural by-product of meat production and are gotten from livestock.
 An increase in the supply of beef will automatically lead to an increase in the production and supply of hides.

-Which of the following is not a feature of economic underdevelopment? ...
+Which of the following is NOT a component of agriculture? ...